celery/celery/docs/getting-started/next-steps.rst

      [2012-06-08 16:23:51,078: WARNING/MainProcess] celery@halcyon.local has started.

--- The *broker* is the URL you specifed in the broker argument in our ``celery`` module, you can also specify a different broker on the command line by using the :option:`-b` option.
+-- The *broker* is the URL you specifed in the broker argument in our ``celery`` module, you can also specify a different broker on the command-line by using the :option:`-b` option.

 -- *Concurrency* is the number of multiprocessing worker process used